From Idea to Impact: How to Write a Tech Business Plan That Actually Works

 1. Embrace the 'Living Business Plan' Concept

-2. Integrate a Robust Cybersecurity and Data Privacy Framework
+2. Make Cybersecurity and Data Privacy a Priority

-3. Leverage AI and Data Analytics in Your Planning and Operations
+3. Leverage AI and Data in Your Planning and Operations

 4. Create a Compelling Pitch Deck as a Companion